Photo Courtesy of World Chess Hall of Fame (St. Louis, MO)

 Laclede’s Landing Wax Museum (St. Louis, MO)

 Five levels of lifelike (ish) wax figures.
 I hear context clues can help you figure out who some of the figures are, where others are spot on.

-Apple Valley Hillbilly Garden and Toyland (Henderson, KY)
+Apple Valley Hillbilly Garden (Calvert City, KY)